 Boarding students are not allowed to have or operate a car under any circumstances.
-Boarding students must obtain permission to ride in a car by completing a white slip with their house parent or an administrator prior to riding in a car.
+Boarding students must obtain permission to ride in a car by completing a white slip with their house faculty or an administrator prior to riding in a car.
 Day students transporting boarding students who do not have the appropriate permissions will lose their driving privileges and parking permits.

 Both parents and students should be aware of the Graduated Licensing Law, which states (among other things) that drivers with a junior operator’s license are not able to carry passengers other than family members in their car for the first six months after receiving their license.